-On the internet, it can be tough to make your “powertools” different from all the others powertool suppliers in Ireland.
+On the internet, it can be tough to make your “powertools” different from all the others powertool suppliers.

 Realistically, you have to have your website on the first page of results and preferably the top half of the first page.

 The best ways to accomplish this are to consistently publish useful, original posts about powertools, and promote your blog in an intelligent way, to allow people who are looking for information about your tools, prices, sales and promotions.